suabochica/react-nanodegree/react_redux/01_managing_state/slbenitezd_notes.md

 `combineReducers`, under the hood, is our first look at reducer composition. `combineReducers` is responsible for invoking all the other reducers, passing them the portion of their state that they care about.
 We're making one root reducer, by composing a bunch of other reducers together.
 With that in mind, let's take a closer look at our tweets reducer and how we can leverage reducer composition again to make it more compartmentalized.

-Specifically, let's look how a user might change their avatar with the way our store is currently structured.
+Specifically, let's look at how a user might change their avatar with the way our store is currently structured.
 Here's the skeleton with what we'll start out with:

 ```js
 function tweets (state = {}, action) {